 MOD AUS/17/56#11215

-56 7.2 The Secretary-General shall immediately bring such information to the attention of all other Members, using the most appropriate means of communication.
+56 7.2 The Secretary-General shall immediately bring such information to the attention of all other Member States, using the most appropriate means of communication.

 SUP AUS/17/57

-Article 8

-Dissemination of Information

 SUP AUS/17/58#11219

-57 Using the most suitable and economical means, the Secretary-General shall disseminate information, provided by administrations*, of an administrative, operational, tariff or statistical nature concerning international telecommunication routes and services.
-Such information shall be disseminated in accordance with the relevant provisions of the Convention and of this Article, on the basis of decisions taken by the Administrative Council or by competent administrative conferences, and taking account of conclusions or decisions of Plenary Assemblies of the International Consultative Committees.

 Reasons: Article 8 is no longer required.
 Similar text is found in Articles 5 (o) and (p) of the CV.
 Furthermore, information sharing as part of the capacity building work of the ITU is undertaken in accordance with decisions of the relevant assembly/conference for each Sector.